jzofe/GeoHostCheck/README.md

 - Check the status of hosts with different protocols.
 - Use proxy servers for checking.
 - Highly customizable with user agents.
-(Instant automatic user agent changes if proxy or request is banned]
+  * Instant automatic user agent changes if proxy or request is banned
 - Easy to use and robust.
+- If you don't have a proxy list, geohc will automatically search and download it from the internet.
 ## Screenshots

 ![Header](https://github.com/scriptkidsensei/GeoHostCheck/assets/55909183/fea0a2eb-905e-4858-b2a7-17d3d8222ea1)